inducer/uiuc-academic-integrity/doc/chairing-a-hearing.md

   * They could also be in your email.
 If they are there, make sure they get uploaded to FAIR.
 * Make sure that the class syllabus and the exam/MP instructions are available in the case documentation in FAIR.
 If they are not, email the instructor to request them.
 * Make a note of who your backup committee members are.
 Be prepared to contact them on short notice if your hearing committee winds up incomplete.
 Emails and phone numbers (if available) of your committee are in the chair preparation email you received.
+* Copy the [report template](report-template.md) into a new [Box note][boxnote] and fill out the preliminaries.
+Share it with your committee members via Box.

 ## Running a hearing